dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 We have a flow to use already built in github repo – we’re going to import it to save you typing and clicking!

-It also avoids a LOT of screenshots and ‘click here, click there, type this instructions’ – you could even probably work out how the flow works just from watching the video [here](https://www.youtube.com/watch?v=TRzO26kawu4) but we’ll step you through it in this exercise.
+It also avoids a LOT of screenshots and ‘click here, click there, type this instructions’ – you could even probably work out how the flow works just from watching the video [here](https://www.youtube.com/watch?v=TRzO26kawu4) but we’ll step you through it in this tutorial.

 There is a lot of detailed designer flow documentation for when you want to delve deeper – a good place to start is [https://ibm.biz/learnappconnect](https://ibm.biz/learnappconnect-)